 Airfares include all airport taxes and airfare fuel surcharges.
 They are subject to change at any time up until the day of departure and even after tickets have been paid in full.

 Upgrade to Business Class:

 There are twelve business class seats available on the flights to Galapagos.
-For an additional charge of $57.00 each way from UIO or GYE you will receive preferred seats in the front of the aircraft, wine, and beer, choice of two hot meals, pillow and blanket.
-You may check two suitcases (up to 70 lbs./ 32 kg) and one carry-on bag (up to 22 lbs./ 10 kg and up to 45″/ 115 cm) per passenger.
+For an additional charge of $57.00 each way from UIO or GYE you will receive preferred seats in the front of the aircraft, you may check two suitcases (up to 70 lbs./ 32 kg) and one carry-on bag (up to 22 lbs./ 10 kg and up to 45″/ 115 cm) per passenger.

 The airline allows one checked suitcase (up to 50 lbs./ 23 kg and up to 62″/ 158 cm) and one carry-on bag (up to 22 lbs./ 10 kg and up to 45″/ 115 cm) per passenger.
 All overweight, oversized and excess baggage will be charged additional and are checked subject to space available.
 FEES in USD - Subject to change - Please see avianca.com for latest fee schedule